Venezuelans struggle amid massive blackouts, while Maduro holds on

 Firefighters here said they’ve always provided water to people living in the nearby mountains who don’t have access to water.
 But lately, more and more people from the city come to collect water — and the lines are getting longer.

-“I’m going to use one of these bottles of water to bathe tonight,” said Jimenez, who lives in Caracas.
+“I’m going to use one of these bottles of water to bathe tonight,” Jimenez, who lives in Caracas, said.
 She said she’s had just six hours of electricity inside her home since Monday.

-On the outskirts of the capital city, a long line of people stood in line Wednesday evening, waiting to collect water from a local river named Quebrada de Chacaíto.
+On the outskirts of the capital city, people stood in a long line Wednesday evening, waiting to collect water from a local river named Quebrada de Chacaíto.

-For Eloy Araujo, it was his first time bathing himself and his clothes in the river.
+For Eloy Araujo, it was his first time doing that in the river.
 Araujo and his family said his house, in central Caracas, usually has water and electricity.
-This week, however, he said they were caught off guard with the latest power outage and didn’t have enough water reserved.
+This week, however, he said they were caught off guard with the latest power outage and didn’t have enough water stored.

 On Wednesday, electricity returned to most of Caracas for roughly three hours but then went out again in multiple neighborhoods.